prathamesh-sonpatki/o11y-wiki/README.md

 ### Downsampling

-Downsampling is the process of reducing the amount of data points in a time series to make it more manageable, without losing too much detail, and can help to save storage and processing resources.
+Downsampling is the process of reducing the amount of data points in a time series to make it more manageable without losing the essence and can help reduce the cost of storage and performance of querying.

 ## E